 Elina Svitolina: Ukraine tennis star boycotts WTA event, asks tennis bodies ATP, WTA, ITF to take firm stance

-Svitolina was scheduled to play against Russia's Anastasia Potapova at a WTA Tour event in Monterrey, Mexico on Tuesday followed by one of the biggest tournaments in the United States at Indian Wells beginning March 9, but confirmed on Monday she had pulled out of the former.
+Svitolina was scheduled to play against Russia's Anastasia Potapova at a WTA Tour event in Monterrey, Mexico on Tuesday, but confirmed on Monday she had pulled out.

 "As such, we - Ukrainian players - requested to ATP, WTA and ITF to follow the recommendations of the ICO to accept Russian or Belarusian nationals only as neutral athletes, without displaying any national symbols, colours, flags or anthems.